Investigation of the $l^{-}l^{+}\nu \overline{\nu}$ final state at multi-TeV muon colliders through the exclusive decay of ZZ/WW gauge bosons in the Randall-Sundrum model: Theoretical framework

 \section{Theoretical framework}

-In this section, we shortly review the popular RS scenario.
+In this section, we shortly review the popular RS scenario or RS1.
 The RS scenario consists of a 5D space compactified under a $S^{1}/Z^{2}$ orbifold symmetry \cite{rs, giori}.
-Ater compactification, one finds a 5D bulk space bounded by two branes.
+After compactification, one finds a 5D bulk space bounded by two branes.
 The RS model consider a non-factorizable 5-dimensional metric in the form

-where $k$ is the warping parameter.
+where $k$ is the warping parameter of order the apparent gravitational scale $M_{P}$.
 The length-scale $r_{c}$ is related to the size of the extra-dimension.
-In particular, for $kr_{c} \sim 10$ the RS scenario can address the hierarchy problem. \\ Expanding the 4-dimensional component of the metric at first order about its static solution as follows \cite{foga}
+In particular, for $kr_{c} \sim 10$ the RS scenario can address the hierarchy problem. \\ Expanding the 4-dimensional component of the metric at first order about its static solution as follows \cite{folga}

 with $\kappa_{5} = 2M_{5}^{-2/3}$, $M_{5}$ is the fundamental gravitational scale.
 The 5-dimensional field $h_{\mu\nu}$ can be written as a KK tower of 4-dimensional fields,